Characterizing and Mitigating Flux Crosstalk in Superconducting Qubits-Couplers System

-We then investigate the flux crosstalk for the qubits and couplers. \sfrefs{fig:crosstalk}(a) shows the pulse sequence of the MZLC protocol with a similar legend in \fref{fig:coupler}(a).
 In principle, an arbitrary flux pulse duration can work for MZLC.
-To maintain consistency, we set the initialization time to \SI{200}{\micro s}, and set both the flux pulse duration and the microwave drive pulse duration to \SI{100}{\nano s} throughout the study.
+To maintain consistency and avoid measurement-induced dephasing of the qubit due to residual photons inside the cavity after readout, we set the initialization time to \SI{200}{\micro s}, which is more than twice the minimum time of the resonator R1 with a long passive reset time of $2\pi\times10\kappa^{-1}\,$ of about \SI{92}{\micro s}, where $\kappa$ is the resonator decay rate (see Table S2 from~\cite{SupMat} for details).
+We also set both the flux pulse duration and the microwave drive pulse duration to \SI{100}{\nano s} throughout the study (see Sec.
+SIII F of \cite{SupMat} for pulse duration dependence).
 Therefore, we can ensure that the crosstalk $X_{ik}$, where $i \text{ and } k$ are flux lines and $i \neq k$, is not affected by variations in the pulse configuration.

+\sfrefs{fig:crosstalk}(b) and 3(d) show crosstalk measurement results using MZLC.
+The horizontal and vertical axes represent the applied voltage on the source and probe flux lines, respectively, which are converted to flux quanta, named S-Flux ($\pi \Phi_{s,i}/\Phi_0$) and P-flux ($\pi \Phi_{p,i}/\Phi_0$).
+Each data point represents a frequency response ($f_\text{01}$) of the qubits (couplers) as a detector under a fixed XY frequency, driven at the nominal qubit frequency extrapolated from the fit in \frefs{fig:coupler}(c) and 2(d), and a simultaneous bias of the source and probe elements.